betodealmeida/nefelibata/README.rst

 Assistants
 ~~~~~~~~~~

-The next part defines "assistants", which are HTML post-processor that run after the builders.
+The next part defines "assistants", which are HTML post-processors that run after the builders.
 Assistants can mirror images locally, save external links in the `Wayback Machine <https://archive.org/web/>`_, and more:

 .. code-block:: yaml